wanghaisheng/responsive-landing-page-starter/content/blog/en/the-coders-guide-to-sms-1.md

 In this guide, you will learn everything you need to know about SMS as a programmer.
 You will learn what SMS is, how it works, and how companies use SMS messages to communicate with their customers.
 You will learn the difference between SMS, MMS, and OTT applications, as well as a few cool features of SMS that not many people know about.
 Finally, I will also point you to resources that will teach you how to send a text message programmatically in just a few lines of code.

+### The History of SMS

+Neil Papworth sent the first SMS message in 1992, but the origins of SMS  started nearly a decade earlier.
+Friedhelm Hillebrand and Bernard Ghillebaert are credited with inventing SMS at the Franco-German GSM corporation in 1984.
+Matti Makkonen, often called the father of SMS, is often credited for the idea, too, though he credits Hillebrand and Bernard with its invention.

+Text messaging started gaining traction in 1993 when Nokia released phones that supported the new technology.
+From 1993 to 1994, mobile phones only supported multi-tap texting (you had to tap numbers to get letters).
+Texting became faster in 1995 when Cliff Kushler invented the predictive text technology T9, but texting became even more convenient in 1997 when Nokia added the QWERTY keyboard to its phones.

+MMS came to mobile phones in 2002, which allowed users to start sending photos and videos to each other.
+In 2007, Apple launched the iPhone, which helped further popularize the technology.
+Texting has continued to grow since then, and today the world sends six billion texts a month.

 ### How Do Companies Use SMS?

 ![A picture of a laptop](/content/blog/the-coders-guide-to-sms/digital-marketing-1433427_640.jpg)